opnsense/docs/source/manual/how-tos/dnscrypt-proxy.rst

 -----------------------

 You can use the DNSCrypt-Proxy as a full-featured standalone DNS instead of Unbound or dnsmasq.
-This setup has the advantage that you don't need a forwarder solution for encrypting DNS requests or the usage of DNSBL.
+This setup has the advantage that you do not need a forwarder solution for encrypting DNS requests or the usage of DNSBL.

 To do so go to **Services->Unbound DNS->General** and uncheck *Enable*.
 If you are using Dnsmasq